Artha-Nirupama/python/README.md

 this is a frist one that try to understand python.
+The comprehension s are one-line coding add to the repo